dinv/neighborhood-map/README.md

 This application displays a few of the Target locations in the metro Denver area.
 Address information via API is supplied when the locations are clicked, and the sidebar can be minimized for a larger view of the map.
 Searching for locations filters both the list in the sidebar, as well as the visible markers.

 ## APIs
 This app utilizes Google Maps in conjunction with the Foursquare API to display basic address information.
-The APIS are called asynchronusly, and basic error handling is implemented.
+The APIs are called asynchronusly, and basic error handling is implemented.

 ## Running the application
 Clone or download this repo and open `index.html`